Travel details

 Hagia Sophia

-Hagia Sophia is a splendid structure where Byzantine and Ottoman histories overlap.
+Hagia Sophia is a magnificent structure where Byzantine and Ottoman histories overlap.

-Having served as a church, a mosque, and a museum at different times, the space carries a weight that transcends eras.
+Having served as a church, mosque, and museum at different times, the space carries weight beyond its eras.

-Its massive dome and mosaics create an awe-inspiring atmosphere that captivates everyone.
+Its enormous dome and mosaics create a solemn atmosphere that captivates everyone.

 [Japanese Guide]